 South Carolina remains one of the strictest anti-marijuana states in the nation.
 Currently, the substance is illegal for medical and recreational use, and the state has yet to decriminalize it.

-Indeed, the only piece of legislation relating to the Cannabis sativa L. plant that made it into law in 2014 was Senate Bill 1035, also known as “Julian’s Law.”
-SB 1035 allows patients with severe epilepsy to possess and use CBD products with a maximum of 0.9% THC and a minimum of 15% CBD.
+Indeed, the only piece of legislation relating to the Cannabis sativa L. plant that made it into law was Senate Bill 1035, also known as “Julian’s Law,” in 2014 SB 1035 allows patients with severe epilepsy to possess and use CBD products with a maximum of 0.9% THC and a minimum of 15% CBD.

 The South Carolina Compassionate Care Act was introduced into the SC House in January 2017.
 Updated versions of this act, House Bill 3660 and Senate Bill 366 were introduced in January 2019.

-However, the Compassionate Care Act and another MMJ bill, the Patriots First Act, have stalled, with no chance of further action being taken until 2024.
-This is a great shame since over 70% of SC residents favor MMJ legalization.
+The Compassionate Care Act and another MMJ bill, the Patriots First Act, initially stalled, but there has been some recent legislative movement.
+It’s worth noting that over 70% of SC residents favor MMJ legalization.
 This guide investigates the rules of SB 366, outlining what you can expect if it becomes possible to get an SC medical card.
 It also walks you through the likely certification process.

 South Carolina Medical Marijuana Laws